abelsj60/my-site/app/data/the-story/story-chapter-one.md

 The cardboard fort crumbled.

-A small fairy destroyed it after zipping through the wide-eyed boy's window with all the force of a cannonball.
+A small fairy destroyed it after zipping through the wide-eyed boy's window with the force of a cannonball.

 "Want to find a glowing purple lamp," she asked, beaming as she floated eye-level.

 "Of course," he said.
 "What do I do?"

-She laughed the sound of waves crashing ashore.
+She laughed the sound of shells crashing to shore.
 Then she took his hand and flew them over the moon toward home — a land of grand adventure.

-By day, they searched, soaring over pirate ships, chasing Jinns across sun-drenched sands.
-And, by night, they told amazing stories about their big adventures.
+By day, they searched, soaring over pirate ships and chasing Jinns across sun-drenched sands.
+By night, they told amazing stories about big adventures.

-Late one night, the fairy sighed.
-"You've grown up," she said.
+Then, late one night, the fairy sighed.

+"You're growing up," she said.
 "Time to go home."

-The boy started sniffling.
+The boy began to sniffle.

 She smiled kindly, then knocked twice on the floor between them.
-A door opened.
-She dove in and flew out with the very thing they'd sought!
-A golden lamp, etched by purple incantations.
+A secret door in the floor opened.
+The fairy dove in, disappearing for what felt like eons.
+The boy's eyes were heavy when she flew out, clutching the very thing they'd sought — a golden lamp, etched by purple incantations.

-"The adventure matters most," she told a fast fading boy.
-Then she read one aloud.
+"The adventure matters most," she said as she read one aloud.

-"By bright day and black night, through tall tale and purple light, rub me twice and release my might, if..."
+"In bright day and black night, through tall tale and purple light, rub me twice and release my might, if..."
 Too late.

 He was out.